-Frequently left out of social situations, persons with intellectual disabilities are seven times more likely to experience social isolation and loneliness than the general population.1 Concerningly, this also happens in our Church, where Bible teaching and church life remain largely inaccessible to persons with ID.
+Frequently left out of social situations, persons with intellectual disabilities are seven times more likely to experience social isolation and loneliness than the general population.1 Concerningly, this also happens in churches, and Bible teaching and church life remain largely inaccessible to persons with I.D.

-Grace Mao, a former secondary school teacher with special needs experience, observed this in her country of Singapore following several years of volunteering at Jesus Club Gladesville.
+Grace Mao is a former secondary school teacher with special needs experience in Singapore.
+She began noticing this experience of persons with disabilities after volunteering as a leader at Jesus Club Gladesville:

-"In Singapore, after persons with special needs, reach 18 years old, [they] get out of the school system, and there aren't really that many programmes available to them.
+"In Singapore, when persons with special needs reach 18 years old, there aren't really that many programmes available to them.
 Those with lower support needs [can] get a job.
-[But] for those with higher support needs, they either go to a full daycare service or they stay at home."
+[But] for those with higher support needs, they just either go to a full daycare service or they stay at home."

-Grace recounts the story of John*, a boy in her previous congregation who came to the service but stayed only for the songs.
-Then as soon as the sermon began, John would go downstairs and just sit and look at his phone.
-"He couldn't understand what was going on," recalled Grace.
+Grace recounted the story of John*, a boy in her previous congregation.
+John would come to the service, but as soon as the sermon started, he would go out to look at his phone.
+"He just couldn't understand what was going on," recalled Grace.

-But Grace was equally unsuccessful when she tried to integrate John into their Bible studies group for young adults, she found it equally unsuitable.
-"It was difficult to pitch it at a level that he could understand, and which would benefit the whole group as well."
+However, when Grace tried integrating John into their Bible studies group for young adults, she found it equally unsuitable.
+"It was difficult to pitch it at a level that he could understand and which would benefit the whole group as well," said Grace.

 Members and leaders learning in Buddy groups that match their abilities.

-Just like their sister clubs in Australia, Jesus Club Singapore uses a combination of songs, simple Bible talks and small study groups of similar abilities to help members understand and apply the Bible to their personal lives.
+Like their sister clubs in Australia, the Singapore clubs use a combination of songs, simple Bible talks and study groups of similar abilities to help members understand and apply the Bible to their personal lives.
 In addition, their members participate in the club's running, serving in various roles to co-emcee, co-lead songs, prayer and prepare supper.